jphmrst/PLC/src/plfa/lambda/Inference.lagda.md

 Once we have a type derivation, it will be easy to construct from it the intrinsically-typed representation.
-In order that we can compare with our previous development, we import module `cs421.lambda.More`:
+In order that we can compare with our previous development, we import module `plfa.lambda.More`:

 ```
-import cs421.lambda.More as DB
+import plfa.lambda.More as DB
 ```

 The phrase `as DB` allows us to refer to definitions